-After learning the delicate craft of European artisanal cheesemaking on a family farm in Brittany, France in the 70s, Allison Hooper was working as a state dairy lab technician in Vermont when she got a call that would materially change her career path.
-In his capacity as the marketing director of the Vermont Department of Agriculture, Bob Reese was on the hunt for chevre to serve at a special state dinner.
-Today, that would seem like an easy enough need to fill but in the 80s, things were different.
-However, Bob had a feeling Allison might be able to help him out.
-Allison made the chevre herself and so successful was that cheese that Bob and Allison started making big cheesy plans.
-Over twenty years later, Vermont Butter & Cheese Company is still making artisanal dairy products in the European tradition while championing local farms.
+After learning the delicate craft of European artisanal cheesemaking on a family farm in Brittany, France, in the 70s, Allison Hooper was working as a state dairy lab technician in Vermont when she got a call that would materially change her career path.
+Bob Reese, the marketing director of the Vermont Department of Agriculture, was on the hunt for chevre to serve at a special state dinner.
+Today, that would seem like an easy enough request but in the 80s, artisan cheesemaking had yet to find its footing in America.
+Allison made the chevre herself and it was so successful that Bob and Allison ended up founding the Vermont Butter and Cheese Company.
+Over twenty years later, the company, now known as the Vermont Creamery, is still making artisanal dairy products in the European tradition while championing local farms.

 Proprietor: Allison Hooper & Bob Reese